 ..Japan actively promotes peaceful uses of nuclear energy, and, with its highly advanced nuclear technologies also assumes responsibility to implement strict export controls on nuclear-related material, equipment and technology, so as to be alert to the misuse of such technology and forestall the development of nuclear weapons in other countries by all means.
 Therefore, Japan has redoubled its nuclear non-proliferation efforts through the NSG.
 Japan contributes positively to the activities of the NSG by, for example.
 Assuming the role of the Point of Contact (POC) through its Permanent Mission to International Organizations in Vienna.

-(Japan’s Disarmament and Non-Proliferation Policy (Fifth Edition), MOFA 2011.This file open by other window)
+(Japan’s Disarmament and Non-Proliferation Policy (Fifth Edition), MOFA 2011.)

 ..As the only country that has suffered from nuclear bombings at war, and as a nation possessing advanced nuclear energy capabilities, Japan strives all the time to ensure the 3Ss, Safeguards, Safety and Security, which are essential for advancing the peaceful uses of nuclear energy.
 Restricting the uses of nuclear energy for solely peaceful purposes, Japan has an impeccable and long standing track record in the IAEA safeguards.
 Japan underwent the accident at the Fukushima Daiichi Nuclear Power Station.
 We have been sharing the lessons learned, useful not only for Safety but also Security in the context of counter-terrorism.